charvi-rajput/musicapi-docs/docs/overview/key-concepts.md

 ## Authentication

-All API requests require a Basic authorisation.
+All API requests require a Basic authorization.

 ## Resources